mrenrich84/CV/README.md

 #### Code craftmanship and thorough testing
 During Makers Academy I learned about and falled in love with "beautiful code".
-My mission as a coder become to deliver the most "beatiful code" possible, meaning code that is:
+My mission as a coder is now to deliver the most "beatiful code" possible, meaning code that is:
 - clear: code reads almost as plain English and it's flow can be quickly followed and understood;
 - elegant: code algorithms are neat and efficient at the same time;
 - malleable: code welcomes changes and extensions.

-TDD was another revelation: I found it so beatiful and easy to code with tests on your side and I cannot think about surviving in this world without it.
+TDD was another revelation: I found it so beatiful, helpfull and easy to code with tests on your side that I cannot think about surviving in this world without it.

 #### Attention to detail
 I had the unpleasent responsibility of archiving file systems with no clear structures, where naming where almost random and everything was messed up.
 I worked on logs where colleagues were taking notes for themselves only (sometimes not even in English!).
 I saw and appreciated companies that constrained everybody to work on defined standards.

-Throguh these experiences, I learned the importance of being a details maniac and consider your colleagues while working on a project.
+Throught these experiences, I learned the importance of being a details maniac and consider your colleagues while working on a project.

 #### Numbers freak
 A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples).